Anpatil1/Anpatil1/README.md

 # Hi there, I'm Avadhut Nangare Patil! 👋

 ## 🚀 About Me

+- 🎓 Recent B.Tech CSE graduate (Class of 2024)
-I'm a final year B.Tech CSE student passionate about technology and its applications in solving real-world problems.
-I have a diverse skill set and hands-on experience in multiple programming languages and development frameworks.
+- 💻 Passionate about technology and its real-world applications
+- 🛠️ Diverse skill set with hands-on experience in multiple programming languages and development frameworks
+- 🌟 Eager to apply my knowledge and skills to solve complex problems
+- 🔍 Currently exploring new opportunities in the tech industry

 ## 🛠️ Skills & Technologies